shakir7364/OperatingSystems-PCB2/README.md

 I have also included a sample output text file named SampleOutput.txt.

 I completed this assignment using Eclipse and have exported the project as an Eclipse archive zip file.
-To run the project yourself, simply import the archive into your workspace using Eclipse.
+To run the project yourself, simply import the archive named PCB2.zip into your workspace using Eclipse.